Earn a Radiologic Technology Degree

 - Applicants being interviewed will be required to complete a healthcare assessment test on the day of the interview.

-- Students accepted for admission are required to confirm their intention to attend the program in writing and include a $400.00 non-refundable deposit within 5 (five) working days.
-The deposit is applied toward radiology program fees.
+- Students accepted for admission are required to confirm their intention to attend the program in writing within 5 days.
 Acceptance is conditional upon completion of all requirements including but not limited to: all pre-requisite courses completed with a "C" or better, successful completion of background check, physical, and drug screen.
+Should the background check disclose adverse information, the school may remove said student from the program.

 - Alternates will be selected if openings occur according to numerical ranking.
 Alternates may be admitted up to 2 weeks into the summer semester if all positions have not been filled.